Rutgers University Department of Physics and Astronomy

 well before the proposal is due -- first come, first searches for primordial non-gaussianity in LSS and CMB anisotropies, *gamma a full explanation of the Boltzmann equation and its usage in predicting

-CMB anisotropies, *CMB polarization, gravitational lensing as a cosmological probe, *measurements of neutrino masses, gauge independence of CMB small-scale problems with CDM, *baryogenesis and the matter-antimatter asymmetry,
+CMB anisotropies, CMB polarization, gravitational lensing as a cosmological probe, measurements of neutrino masses and the number of neutrino species, gauge independence of CMB small-scale problems with CDM, *baryogenesis and the matter-antimatter asymmetry,